ljk28/MP1/README.md

 ## Inspiration
 Why do this project about biscuits?
 Well, in our household we eat biscuits.
 Every day.
 A lot.
 It seemed like a good idea.
-Somehthing familiar and unobtrusive.
+Something familiar and unobtrusive.
 Something that would be an easy choice for the first milestone.

 > Please Note:
 I don't live at Biscuit lane or Biscuit Avenue